openbibleinfo/Bible-Passage-Reference-Parser/Readme.md

 	* `full`: any books that appear on their own get parsed as the complete book ("Gen" means "Gen.1-Gen.50").
 	* `first_chapter`: any books that appear on their own get parsed as the first chapter ("Gen" means "Gen.1").
 * `captive_end_digits_strategy: "delete"`
-	* `delete`: remove any digits at the end of a sequence that are preceded by spaces and immediately followed by a `\w`: "Matt 5 1Hi" -> "Matt.5".
+	* `delete`: remove any digits at the end of a sequence that are preceded by spaces and immediately followed by a `\w`: "Matt 5 1Hi" → "Matt.5".
 This is better for text extraction.
-	* `include`: keep any digits at the end of a sequence that are preceded by spaces and immediately followed by a `\w`: "Matt 5 1Hi" -> "Matt.5.1".
+	* `include`: keep any digits at the end of a sequence that are preceded by spaces and immediately followed by a `\w`: "Matt 5 1Hi" → "Matt.5.1".
 This is better for query parsing.
 * `end_range_digits_strategy: "verse"`
-	* `verse`: treat "Jer 33-11" as "Jer 33:11" (end before start) and "Heb 13-15" as "Heb.13.15" (end range too high).
+	* `verse`: treat "Jer 33-11" as "Jer.33.11" (end before start) and "Heb 13-15" as "Heb.13.15" (end range too high).
 	* `sequence`: treat them as sequences.

 #### Apocrypha
 * `ps151_strategy: "c"`
-	* `c`: treat references to Psalm 151 (if using the Apocrypha) as a chapter: "Psalm 151:1" -> "Ps.151.1"
+	* `c`: treat references to Psalm 151 (if using the Apocrypha) as a chapter: "Psalm 151:1" → "Ps.151.1"
-	* `b`: treat references to Psalm 151 (if using the Apocrypha) as a book: "Psalm 151:1" -> "Ps151.1.1".
-Be aware that for ranges starting or ending in Psalm 151, you'll get two OSISes, regardless of the `sequence_combination_strategy`: "Psalms 149-151" -> "Ps.149-Ps.150,Ps151.1".
+	* `b`: treat references to Psalm 151 (if using the Apocrypha) as a book: "Psalm 151:1" → "Ps151.1.1".
+Be aware that for ranges starting or ending in Psalm 151, you'll get two OSISes, regardless of the `sequence_combination_strategy`: "Psalms 149-151" → "Ps.149-Ps.150,Ps151.1".
 Setting this option to `b` is the only way to correctly parse OSISes that treat `Ps151` as a book.

 #### Versification
 * `versification_system: "default"`